50 Best Fall Movies & Shows To Watch If You Love Autumn

 The Royal Tenenbaums (2001)

-The Royal Tenenbaums (2001) is a beloved film that showcases director Wes Anderson’s signature style and storytelling.
-Set in a world that is both eccentric and familiar, the movie follows the Tenenbaum family, who are all geniuses in their own right but have fallen on hard times.
+Wes Anderson’s The Royal Tenenbaums (2001) follows the Tenenbaum family, who are all geniuses in their own right but have fallen on hard times.
 The family patriarch, Royal Tenenbaum (Gene Hackman), seeks to reconcile with his estranged wife, Etheline (Anjelica Huston), and their three children, all of whom are struggling with their own personal and emotional issues.

 Rudy (1993)